canonical/prometheus-juju-exporter/README.md

 # Prometheus Juju Exporter

+> [!CAUTION]
+> This is a deprecated charm.
+Please use the new charm [script-exporter](https://charmhub.io/script-exporter) instead.
+See the [Migration Guide](https://charmhub.io/prometheus-juju-exporter/docs/h-migration) for more details on how to migrate to the new solution.
-> [!NOTE]
+>
-> This charm is under maintenance mode.
-Only critical bug will be handled.

 prometheus-juju-exporter snap collects machines' running status in all models under a Juju controller.
 It also provides an interface to expose the metrics to Prometheus for storage and further usage.